Table of Contents

 “Away, like, I’m leaving, Will.”

-“I’m confused,” was all I could muster.
 In reality, how could I have been confused?
 Anybody could have sniffed this out a mile away.
 Anyone but me.

 “I thought we were happy,” was my next attempt at rectifying the situation.
 Bad move.

-We’d been together three years.
+We’d been together five years.

 We were getting ready to buy a place together.